poroping/terraform-provider-fortios/docs/data-sources/system_linkmonitor.md

 * `http_match` - String that you expect to see in the HTTP-GET requests of the traffic to be monitored.
 * `interval` - Detection interval in milliseconds (500 - 3600 * 1000 msec, default = 500).
 * `name` - Link monitor name.
-* `packet_size` - Packet size of a twamp test session,
+* `packet_size` - Packet size of a TWAMP test session.
-* `password` - Twamp controller password in authentication mode
+* `password` - TWAMP controller password in authentication mode.
 * `port` - Port number of the traffic to be used to monitor the server.
 * `probe_count` - Number of most recent probes that should be used to calculate latency and jitter (5 - 30, default = 30).
 * `probe_timeout` - Time to wait before a probe packet is considered lost (500 - 5000 msec, default = 500).